clintecker/crocoduck/README.md

 ### Server ###

-There is a small, Sinatra-based server that ships with this project.
+There is a small, [Sinatra-based server](http://clintecker.github.com/crocoduck/docs/server.html) that ships with this project.
 This is really only useful for injecting artificial jobs into Resque for testing purposes.

 ### Resque/Redis Configuration ###

-Right now this is hardcoded in [``redis.html``](http://clintecker.github.com/crocoduck/docs/lib/crocoduck/redis.html), but will be extracted out so different Redis setups are possible—using Redis To Go for example.
+Right now this is hardcoded in [``redis.rb``](http://clintecker.github.com/crocoduck/docs/redis.html), but will be extracted out so different Redis setups are possible—using Redis To Go for example.

 ### Logging and Benchmarking ###